 So, yes.
 We know snow.
 That means we know how to handle a party tent in the winter - and you can too.
 All you need to do is know how to heat it!

 To heat a party tent in winter, you need an energy-efficient outdoor heater, a cost-effective diffuser (this part is optional, but we recommend it to all of our customers), and a few tent sidewalls to make sure that warm air doesn’t escape into the night.
 Just add fuel for the heater and you’ll be good to go with your toasty warm party tent.

 Using an Outdoor Heater

-Diffusers are tucked in beneath the tent sidewall, allowing the heater to stay outside while the heat is pumped inside.
-You could also use a distribution duct, connected between the heater and the diffuser, to provide more distance between your heater and your tent sidewalls.
+Diffusers are placed beneath the tent sidewall, which allows the heater to stay outside while the warm air makes its way in.
+To heat your party tent, you could also use a distribution duct that’s connected between the heater and the diffuser, as this creates more space between your heater and your tent sidewalls.

 Diffusers work efficiently while remaining out of sight and out of mind.
 When you invest in them, you allow your guests to have a great time without shivering, and without squeezing past a big heating unit all night.